RedBloodCell1/neetcode/README.md

 - Continuing Heap, will try to finish if I can.
 These day I have been feeling pretty bad because i kinda neglect (not totally).
 But i feel like i need to learn more.
 As you can see, i learn once and continue like 3 days later.
 I don't feel like its eficient, its like im studying with n^2 time complexity.
 So i promise to myself.
 I will study and finish 1 question each day.
 AT LEAST 1 QUESTION, that is all i, So from today and now on.
 There will be no more gap of my study schedule unless its a really busy day, but I do know that I am not busy at all most of the time.
 I just yeah LAZY???
 I started working out more often these days, I also focus more on lots of things (Less important things).
 But yeah, from today and now on, I will always spare some time to study.
 Promise.
 Maybe some leetcode problems that you guys can't see here sometimes because there are no drawings.
 But i promise.
 I will be more serious on this.
 - Gonna sleep, See you tomorrow.

+# Day 22:

+- I skipped one or two day just because i already did like 6 leetcode question or more, but i just didn't document it because i am doing it in my work laptop.
+Today i did like 3 question on leetcode, pretty chill.
+I still keep my promise of Finishing at least 1 question everyday.
+See you guys tmr